top of page

 Container Cultivation:

 Some growers opt for container cultivation on secluded balconies or rooftops to maintain privacy.
 Others construct sturdy wire cages to safeguard against theft and wildlife intrusion.
-When choosing a method, consider the desired size of your plants, as outdoor cannabis has the potential to reach heights of 10 feet or more, depending on cultivation practices.
+When choosing a method, consider the desired size of your plants, as outdoor has the potential to reach heights of 10 feet or more, depending on cultivation practices.

 Garden Plot:

 A garden plot is a popular choice for outdoor cultivation, often alongside other vegetables.
-This setup provides ample space for cannabis plants to thrive while integrating seamlessly with other garden crops.
+This setup provides ample space for plants to thrive while integrating seamlessly with other garden crops.

 Balcony: